marcy-terui/lamvery/README.md

 ```

 And put your `.lamvery.yml` like this.
 The configuration is written in YAML syntax with `jinja2` template.
+And environment variables stored `env` variable.

 ```yml
  profile: default